Applying for Access

-Project Location – please specify where your analyses will take place; either at MCHP or at a Remote Access Site (RAS).
+Project Location – please specify where your analyses will take place; either at MCHP or through Remote Access .
 Under the existing data agreements, MCHP cannot provide extracted data subsets outside of MCHP physical space.

 MCHP Resources – MCHP will provide analytic and data support on a cost-recovery basis, with timelines dependent on the availability of MCHP resources.
 The type / level of support required from MCHP to complete the project should be identified in the proposal, indicating the role of MCHP and noting where conceptual definitions and / or code already exist for various methodologies.
 Typical support needs and considerations include:

 Data extraction - is it necessary to build and test an analytical dataset?

 Data processing – will all the data in the project use existing Repository data, or will additional data be required?
 If there is a new database involved, it will require additional approval from the data source organization and involve extra work (e.g. linkage, transfer, installation, and understanding of the data) in order to access the data.